-2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition 3 Employment and turnover are only referring to biofuels in transport.
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 The main support measure for the promotion of electricity from renewable energy in Sweden is a renewable electricity quota system.
 Obligated parties, i.e. electricity suppliers and some large electricity consumers, have to prove that a certain quota of their annual electricity deliveries (electricity suppliers) or consumption (obligated consumers) was generated from a renewable source.
 This is done by presenting tradeable certificates ("elcrets") allocated to renewable electricity producers.
 Elcerts are issued to Swedish and Norwegian operators of renewable power plants participating in the Swedish-Norwegian renewable electricity quota scheme, generally during a period of 15 years.
 All RES technologies are eligible.
 In Sweden the competent authority is the Swedish Energy Agency.
 This support scheme met its target ahead of schedule and will therefore be discontinued by 2035.